chlsgong/yellowbrick-challenge/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
+Runs a suite of written unit tests automatically.

+## Manual Testing

+You can also test this app manually by running the app and changing the data in the mockState.js file.